freelawproject/recap/recap-server/SETUP.md

 - At this point, if you are able to start the server: `python manage.py runserver` and see the message "Well hello, there's nothing to see here" when visiting http://localhost:8000/recap/", then RECAP is working and will accept documents.

-#Setup Instructions(uploading documents to the internet archive):
+# Setup Instructions (uploading documents to the internet archive):

 - Running python syncdb should have created a default Uploader row in the db.
 You'll need to get the 'key' from either the db or initial_data.json and set `UPLOAD_AUTHKEY` to that value.
+- Be sure to set the DEV_BUCKET_PREFIX to a good value to namespace your uploads.